The best apple crisp with tender, juicy apples and buttery oatmeal and walnut topping. This crisp is simple to make and always gets rave reviews!

 Apple crisp is a popular dessert for good reason – it’s simple, easy to make, and totally delicious!
 My version features tart Granny Smith apples and a generous amount of crumble topping that’s flavored with brown sugar, oatmeal and walnuts.
-Serve your crisp as-is, or add a scoop of vanilla ice cream to really take it over the top.
+Serve your crisp as-is, or add a scoop of vanilla ice cream or a drizzle of caramel sauce to really take it over the top.

 - For this recipe, I use Granny Smith apples.
-However, any tart and firm apple will work like Cripps Pink (Pink Lady), Braeburn or Cameo apples.
+However, any tart and firm apple will work like Cripps Pink (Pink Lady), Braeburn, Honeycrisp or Cameo apples.
 For a sweeter filling, you can use Golden Delicious apples.

-- Your topping will be best with rolled oats (old fashioned oats) instead of quick oats.
+- Make the best topping with rolled oats (old fashioned oats) instead of quick oats.
 Quick oats are cut into pieces to cook more quickly and tend to get mushy when baked.

 - You can substitute almonds or pecans for the walnuts if you prefer.
 If you need your crisp to be nut-free, simply omit the nuts altogether, or use an equal amount of toasted coconut.

-This crisp can be customized to include your favorite fruit flavors.
+You can customize this dish to include your favorite fruit flavors.

 - Berries: Mix together 4 cups of berries such as raspberries, blueberries or blackberries and 6 cups of diced apples in the filling.